Past projects from HDSC faculty and staff in the following areas:

 Years: 2018 – 2020

-This is a three-year grant that will examine whether routine measurement of shared decision making (SDM) for elective surgery decisions, with feedback to clinicians and administrators, has the potential to improve the value of care provided to patients.
-We plan to enroll 1200 patients in this multi-site trial.
-Patients who have undergone surgery for hip or knee osteoarthritis, spinal stenosis, or herniated disc will be surveyed to assess the rate of informed, patient-centered decisions.
-The study will examine how the quality of decisions impact value including patient experience, health outcomes, and costs across the system.
-We will explore how the data and measures may be used to design incentives to promote SDM and increase value across Partners HealthCare and beyond.
+In this multi-site trial, we examined whether routine measurement of shared decision making (SDM) for elective surgery decisions, with feedback to clinicians and administrators, had the potential to improve the value of care provided to patients.
+Patients who had undergone elective surgery for hip or knee osteoarthritis, spinal stenosis, or herniated disc were surveyed to assess the rate of informed, patient-centered decisions.
+The study also examined how the quality of decisions impact value including patient experience, health outcomes, and costs across the system.
+Findings support exploration of how the data and measures may be used to design incentives to promote SDM and increase value.

 Funding from the Donaghue Foundation-Greater Value Portfolio